Cold is a relative term, of course, and what we mean by it in this case is temperatures below freezing or close to that.

 Alcohol: Absolutely not.
 Drinking while you’re paddling or fishing in cold water or weather is taking the first active step towards an accident.
 There is a strong correlation between drinking and paddle fishing accidents.
 If you need to boost your energy while you’re kayaking or kayak fishing do it with hot coffee from a thermos bottle, chocolate or energy bars.

-Cellphones are an absolute necessity in order to call 911.
-BTW, a wet cellphone is useless…
+BTW, cellphones are an absolute necessity in order to call 911, but a wet cellphone is useless…

 Distance from shore: Don’t paddle or fish where people on shore can’t see you.
 Preferably, they should also be able to hear you.
 Carry a whistle with you.